ScottChapman/WWCloudFunctions/README.md

 You can use the [Dumper](samples/Dumper) deployment to assist in your application development.
 It creates simple functions that just dump their input contents to a log.
 This is useful for understanding the events that are being published by this application.

 ## Sample applications
-- [**Echo Action**](samples/EchoAction) - An example application which listens to action selected events, and generates a set of sample cards.
+- [**Invitation Command**](samples/InviteCommand) - An example application which handles an invitation command from the user and allows them to invite any member of the space to an event.

 ## Deployment
 You can deploy this code using a number of different methods.
 I've provided instructions for the following: